eolatham/smarthome-dashboard-simulation/app/docs/design.md

 We will generate weather and family event data for a 2-month time period and store it in a database.

 - The data should be event-based; we should only store entries in the database for events that cause the smart home state to change.
+This design is space-efficient and also lends itself well to event-driven/reactive programming.
 - Each event should include a timestamp and specify how and why the smart home state changed.

 ### Smart Home State